zopefoundation/meta/config/README.rst

   should be applied.
 This option has to be a string.
 It defaults to the empty string.

+additional-config
+  Additional options for the ``[isort]`` section.
+This option has to be a list of strings.

 GitHub Actions options
 ``````````````````````